alirezaniki/EQLoc/README.md

 At your first test, run "bash Locate -h" to get instructed.

 Supply the Input/ directory with vertical components of different stations.
-Data must be in SAC format containing at least "$LTA_P" seconds of noise length before P arrival.
+Data must be in SAC format containing at least "LTA_P" seconds of noise length before P arrival.

 Two files are required in advance; (1) station info file (see the example file stations.dat; do not change the file name), and (2) velocity model (see the example file; set the file name to VM_Name parameter).